capriciousZihao/DDCM/README.md

-# direct direction cosine matrix attitude algorithm
+# DDCM
-code of “Accurate Direct Strapdown Direction Cosine Algorithm”
+DDCM shorts for "direct direction cosine matrix attitude algorithm" Code in this repo is for the paper “Accurate Direct Strapdown Direction Cosine Algorithm”